Choose another writer in this calendar:

 In Virrantyven, spring is a symbol of renewal and new hope, but this old image was also given national and historical meanings.
 A noteworthy exception in Manninen's nationalistic enthusiasm is the antimilitaristic 'Pyhä sota' (holy war)', which mocked expansionism and bellicose policies.
 In 'Jean Sibelius', written for the composer's 50th birthday, Manninen questioned authoritarian values: "Is only he, whom clouds of incense bear, / great from the clattering armour he must wear?"
 Manninen's answer was that beauty wins over material goods, "In triumph you arrive, and castles quake / and bosoms yield to beauty in your wake." (translated by Keith Bosley)

-Manninen's last collection was Matkamies (1938, The traveler).
+Matkamies (1938, The traveler) was Manninen's last collection.
 It included several poems, such as 'Nyt' (now) and 'Kaukainen tie' (distant road), which dealt with the loss of his son Sulevi (1909-36).
 Manninen describes him as a guiding star, who now helps his father to accept his own fate.
 During his short career, Sulevi Manninen translated with his father Molière's play Porvari aatelismiehenä (The Bourgeois Gentleman) into Finnish and published a collection of poems, Levoton päivä (1936).
 The other sons, Antero and Mauno, also were writers.
 Antero Manninen, who worked as a civil servant at the university, translated among others Kipling's poem 'The White Man's Burden' into Finnish in 1976.
 Mauno Manninen (1915-1969), his youngest son, became a theater manager and wrote two collections of poems, Rautaiset tornit (1944) and Kaks silmää vain (1965).
 He married in 1965 Lina Heydrich, the widow of the assassinated Nazi leader Reinhard Heydrich, known as "The Hangman" or The Butcher of Prague."

-Manninen rendered into Finnish such world classics into Finnish as Goethe's Faust, Sophocles' Oedipus, Euripides' Medea, and Homeros' Ilias and Ulysses – the latter was also translated by Pentti Saarikoski in the 1970s.
+Manninen translated into Finnish such world classics into Finnish as Goethe's Faust, Sophocles' Oedipus, Euripides' Medea, and Homeros' Ilias and Ulysses – the latter was also translated by Pentti Saarikoski in the 1970s.
 But when Manninen closely followed the classical hexameter and utilized the whole scale of language material, Saarikoski abandoned the meter, and took liberties with the original text.
 Manninen's version, which do not correspond to standard Finnish usage, has been criticized for its artifical character, but as a literary achievement, it is considered unsurpassable.
-A supporter of the ideology of Finno-Ugric brotherhood, Manninen translated into Finnish Estonian poetry and works by the Hungarian writers János Arany and Sándor Petöfi.
+Saarikoski considered Manninen's Ulysses an ambitious, magnificent failure.
+A supporter of the ideology of Finno-Ugric brotherhood, Manninen also translated into Finnish Estonian poetry and works by the Hungarian writers János Arany and Sándor Petöfi.

 Noteworthy, when Manninen turned 70 in August 1942, he was congratutaled by President Svinhufvud and C.G.
 Mannerheim, the Commander-in-Chief of the army, in the middle of the Continuation War.
 Manninen died in Helsinki on April 6, 1950.
 Muistojen tie (Road of memories) was assembled from the poet's literary estate in 1951.
 His statue (1954) by the sculptor Wäinö Aaltonen is situated in Mikkeli.